jasmira/song-catalog-react-app/README.md

 # song-catalog-react-app
-React.js code for the front-end implementation if a songs catalog
+React.js code for the front-end implementation of a songs catalog